Rakib-mbstu/chaincode-tradeLicense/README.md

 ## Chaincode for hyperledger fabric
  The chaincode lets an user approve a licensing application.
-It works in multiple channel.
+It works in multinode channel.
 ## Installation
 - Create a test network.
 - Install the chaincode